British Columbia Motor Vehicle Accident Claims Practice Manual

 J. Derek James — QA Law, Vancouver

-Karen E. Jamieson — Murray Jamieson, Vancouver
+Karen E. Jamieson, KC — Murray Jamieson, Vancouver

 Sandra M. Katalinic — Eyford Macaulay Shaw & Padmanabhan LLP, Vancouver